artsy/meta/meta/engineering_principles.md

 ### Leverage Your Impact

-We built an outsized reputation for our size as an engineering team via the above principles.
-This gives the ability to move local impact to larger impact.
+We built an outsized reputation for our size as an engineering team via the other principles.
+This gives the ability to move local impact to a larger communal impact.

 Consider ways in which you can expand the scope of impact for your time: